crazycoder131/coding-challenge/README.md

  1. Clone this  repo to your git and work on it.
  2. Include all source code including unit test projects.
- 3. Creat a PR(Pull Request) to my master branch from  your branch.
+ 3. Create a PR(Pull Request) to my master branch from  your branch.
  4. Include a "Readme" file with instructions on how to run your application.

 # Build an Elevator Coding Challenge!